NuclearTriad/StraightUp/README.md

 ### What about heights?
 We perceive distance and height in different ways.
 The purpose of the experience is to get the user to perceive the heights of the buildings that they see every day.
-Rising our eyes they look like very high.
-What would be the effect if we could walk them horizontally?
+If we rise our eyes they look very high.
+But can our perception change if we could walk them horizontally?

 In the main mode the radar allows to find all the nearest buildings, helping the user to reach them.
 The building will be available only if the user in near to his base.
 In this way we can see the building with our eyes.
-Beginning the climb mode the user will walk the whole height of the chosen structure.
+When the user will tap on it, the climb mode will start and the user will be able to walk its whole height.

-If we are away from all the available structures, the demo mode allow the user to climb the highest tree in the world and the highest skyscraper.
+If the user is far away from all the available structures, the demo mode will allow the user to try out the experience with two of the tallest things on this planet: the highest tree in the world and the highest skyscraper.

 ### Tips for a better experience:
-walking in a straight line will give a better perception of the walked distance;
+1.Walking in a straight line will give a better perception of the walked distance;
-the GPS signal works better in a opensky place, away from high buildings or trees.
-            (inside buildings or in case of interfered signal accuracy and heading can give approximated results).
+2.The GPS signal works better in open sky, away from very narrow roads or high trees. (accuracy and heading can give approximated results if the user is inside a building or in case of interfered signal).

-## 2.Used libraries
+## 2.Libraries used

 ### HTML5 Geolocation API:

-To be able to calculate the user’s movements to ensure a basic user experience, we needed a method to calculate this movements.
+To be able to obtain the user’s walked distances to ensure a basic user experience, we needed a method to calculate its movements.
-At the beginning we evaluated several ways to collect this data, but we then opted to take the data through GPS localization.
+At the beginning we evaluated several ways to collect these parameters, but we then opted to take the data through GPS localization.
 With this method we can keep track of the user's movements and calculate the distance he traveled.
 We can also collect other data such as heading, accuracy and speed, to ensure a better user experience.
-The geolocation data are also useful to lead the user to the "scalable" structures, and also to inform him when these can be climbed.
+The geolocation data are also useful to place the "climbable" landmark inside the radar in the exact real coordinates, and also to inform the user if he/she is close enough to start climbing it.

 ### p5.collide2D:

-To ensure an optimal user experience, we choose to use the "p5.collider2D" library which allow us to calculate quickly and accurately if certain elements of the UI are triggered.
+For an easier and quicker implementation of the UI, we choose to use the "p5.collider2D" library which allowed us to calculate accurately if certain elements of the interface are triggered.

 ## 3.Problems & Solutions